mcnultyfrank/katas/README.md

 # Personal Katas

-Adding Parity Bits
+01. What's Hiding Amongst the Crowd?
-Get the Area of a Country
+02. Get the Area of a Country
-What's Hiding Amongst the Crowd?
+03. Adding Parity Bits

 # Nology Katas